Illinois Sales Tax Guide for SaaS and E-Commerce Businesses 2026

 Illinois taxes most goods and software but exempts most services and digital goods.
 The state rate is 6.25%, with local taxes pushing combined rates up to 10.25% in Chicago and 11% in some other areas.
 Illinois adopted economic nexus in October 2018 following the Wayfair decision.
+Effective January 1, 2026, Illinois eliminated the 200-transaction threshold — economic nexus is now determined solely by the $100,000 sales threshold.
 Incorrect collection leads to penalties and interest.

 Quick Reference